 Electrical Work Permit Requirements in Washington, DC

-Replacing a light fixture or outlet in-kind does not require an electrical permit in Washington, DC.
+Replacing a light fixture or outlet in-kind does not require an electrical permit.

-Adding new electrical circuits requires an electrical permit in Washington, DC.
+Adding new electrical circuits requires an electrical permit.

 Check your specific project